 Residenza Della Signoria

-If you’re looking for a more affordable option, the Residenza Della Signoria is a beautiful boutique hotel right in the center of the city.
-This is the closest hotel to the city center, located within a 5-minute walk from the Uffizi Gallery.
-Since it is a boutique hotel, the hotel staff is not on the property the entire day, so if you have any issues or forgot your keys you’ll have to solve it via Whatsapp.
-The check-in also has to be coordinated in advance for the staff to be on the property to welcome you.
+Since it is a boutique hotel, the hotel staff is not on the property the entire day, so if you have any issues or forget your keys, you’ll have to solve it via WhatsApp.
 That being said, we had a seamless experience in this hotel.
-It is so conveniently located, that you’ll love it there.
+It is so conveniently located.
+You’ll love it there.

 Helpful Tips for Visiting Florence